JakMi29/joke_service/README.md

-# Food App
+# Joke service
-This is the documentation for the food ordering application, which includes a backend, a database, and a basic frontend.
-The application is implemented using Spring Boot and runs on the Tomcat server.
+This is the documentation for the joke application, which includes a backend, a databaseThe application is implemented using Spring Boot.
 # Technology
 Java 17<br>
 Spring Boot 3<br>